jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 # Overview

-The Student Deadline Calendar is a web application that automatically compiles all of a student’s assignment deadlines from multiple academic platforms — such as Canvas and Gradescope — into a single, unified calendar view.
+Synchro is a web application that automatically compiles all of a student’s assignment deadlines from multiple academic platforms — such as Canvas and Gradescope — into a single, unified calendar view.

 Students can then export their personalized calendar as an .ics file, a standard format supported by calendar apps like Google Calendar, Outlook, and Apple Calendar.
 “An .ics file is a standard, plain-text file format for sharing calendar events between different applications.” — Google AI Overview